-There’s no question that Guerrero was the best hitter of his era, and in 1985 there was every reason to believe the star was trending towards a Hall of Fame type career.
-His delay in the minors and nearly five seasons lost to injury, coupled with commonplace choler and carousing, made Pedro Guerrero the classic example of what might have been, with circumstance ultimately outweighing talent.
+There’s no question Guerrero was the best hitter of his era, and in 1985 there was every reason to believe the star was trending towards a Hall of Fame career.
+His delay in the minors and nearly five seasons lost to injury made Pedro Guerrero a classic example of what might have been, with circumstance ultimately outweighing talent.

-Instead of going quietly into retirement, Guerrero made headlines in the latter half of the 1990s in embarrassing fashion.
-The first sign of a dark turn came when OJ Simpson called 911 on Guerrero for running away with his troubled girlfriend.
+Instead of going quietly into retirement, Guerrero made headlines at the end of the decade in embarrassing fashion.

-Guerrero was arrested at his Miami home by DEA agents, one of whom turned out to be Nestor Lacerna himself.
+Guerrero was arrested by DEA agents, one of whom turned out to be Nestor Lacerna himself.
 He had been working undercover on the sting operation.
 Guerrero was released on $100,000 bail and pleaded not guilty in the criminal trial in June 2002.

 Guerrero tapped top-shelf criminal defense lawyer Milton Hirsch as his counsel.
 Hirsch considered the evidence — Guerrero’s voice on tape and several eyewitnesses, all of whom were undercover DEA agents.
 Plus, the ex-major leaguer had confessed to the crime.
-“But other than that, they had nothing,” said Hirsch in a later interview.
+“But other than that, they had nothing,” Hirsch said in a later interview.18

 It took only four hours for Hirsch to convince the jury his client was innocent of conspiracy charges.
-But Guerrero’s innocence bankrupted him of pride and dignity.
-Hirsch’s argument was that his client’s IQ was too low for him to understand the full implications of the alleged drug deal.
-Hirsch detailed a humiliating portrait of the former major league All-Star, referencing his lack of education and inability to perform simple tasks such as writing a check or making a bed.
+Hirsch’s argument was that his client was incapable of understanding the full implications of the alleged drug deal.
+Hirsch detailed a humbling portrait of the former major league All-Star, referencing his lack of education and difficulty in performing everyday personal tasks.
 The jury bought it, and Guerrero was a free man.